Water Frequently Asked Questions

 Under Local Water Done Well, there will be an expectation that those who do not have working water service connections will still financially contribute to these 'public good' community uses for water.
 What that contribution will look like is still to be determined.

-Under Council's preferred model for Local Water Done Well, Rangitīkei, Whanganui and Ruapehu councils will still own their water assets on behalf of their communities.
-The councils will become shareholders of a Water Services Council-Controlled Organisation (WS-CCO).
+Under Council's preferred model for Local Water Done Well, Rangitīkei, Palmerston North and Horowhenua councils will still own their water assets on behalf of their communities.
+The councils will become shareholders of the Water Services Council-Controlled Organisation (WS-CCO).

-The reality is that bigger centres inevitably subsidise smaller towns and villages due to scale, and under our current model residents living in the main towns subsidise those in the smaller villages who receive water services.
+The reality is that bigger centres inevitably subsidise smaller towns and villages due to scale.
+For example, under our current ‘in-house’ model, residents living in the main towns subsidise those in the smaller villages who receive water services.
+This is because there are more houses in the main centres, and therefore more people paying for water.
 Where there are less connections, it makes things more expensive.

-Should price harmonisation be adopted under a future CCO, it will see standardised pricing across the three districts where all users will pay the same regardless of where they live.
+Should price harmonisation be adopted under a future CCO, it will see standardised pricing across all the districts'/city where all users will pay the same regardless of where they live.
+Price harmonisation will be discussed as part of the establishment of the WS-CCO.